phylomeno/ansible-lab/README.md

 In this experiment we want to add an SSH key to the authorized_keys of each server.
 Let us first generate some ssh keys.

     ssh-keygen
+    ansible-playbook -i production distribute-ssh-key.yml -k

+After this step you should be able to perform your Ansible commands without providing an SSH command.

+    ansible -i production all -m ping

+Interesting to see as well that Ansible modules behave idempotent.
+Performing the same step again should have no effect.

     ansible-playbook -i production distribute-ssh-key.yml

+# Experiment 2: Install open-vm-tools

+    ansible-playbook -i production install-vmware-tools.yml

+# Experiment 3: Facts gathering

+To see what facts are available for a certain host use the following command:

+    ansible -i production -m setup ubuntu-node1

+To collect certain facts for all hosts use the following

+    ansible -i production -a 'filter=ansible_memtotal_mb' -m setup all ansible -i production -a 'filter=ansible_kernel' -m setup all